adcimon/cheatsheets/nodejs/README.md

 https://github.com/electron-react-boilerplate/electron-react-boilerplate
 ```

-### Nest.js
+### NestJS

-[Nest.js](https://nestjs.com/) is a framework for building efficient, scalable web applications.
+[NestJS](https://nestjs.com/) is a framework for building efficient, scalable web applications.

-Nest is built around the design pattern [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) and has a built-in container that resolves relationships between providers using a constructor based dependency injection.
+NestJS is built around the design pattern [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) and has a built-in container that resolves relationships between providers using a constructor based dependency injection.
 * Providers (classes with `@Injectable()`) are added to the `exports` array of the producer module.
 * Modules (classes with `@Module()`) are added to the `imports` array of a consumer module.
 * Dynamic modules (classes that use `register` or `forRoot`) should always export the module instead of its services (the module has a configuration necessary for the services to work).